Pediatric Patient Care Assistant

 Pediatric patient care assistants are nursing assistants who work with children.
 Working in the healthcare industry, pediatric patient care assistants should have a desire to help others and be able to work effectively with nurses and physicians.
+Job duties can include measuring patients' vital signs, turning or moving patients for comfort or delivery of care, and helping with daily tasks like eating and bathing.
 This occupation may be physically demanding, with the need to lift and move patients.
-Some individuals may find working with ill or challenged children on a regular basis to be difficult and stressful.
-Others might find the experience of helping young patients to be rewarding.
+Individuals may find working with ill or challenged children on a regular basis to be difficult and stressful at times but, overall, find the experience of helping young patients to be rewarding.

 Step 1: Earn a High School Diploma or the Equivalent

 A high school diploma or GED is the minimum educational requirement for pediatric patient care assistants.
 Volunteer experience at a hospital or medical facility would be beneficial.
 High school courses in keyboarding, science, and computers can also help prospective assistants prepare for the medical field.

 Step 2: Consider a Nursing Assistant Program

 Although a nursing assistant program is not a requirement for this field, many community colleges and vocational schools offer this program, which may result in a certificate or diploma.
 Programs typically cover the basics of assisting with patient care, including simple health monitoring tasks such as blood pressure and pulse.
 Cardiopulmonary resuscitation certification is usually a requirement prior to graduation.